bizz84/SwiftyStoreKit/README.md

             inReceipt: receipt)
 ```

+**Notes**

+* The expiration dates are calculated against the receipt date.
+This is the date of the last successful call to `verifyReceipt`.
-**Note**: When purchasing subscriptions in sandbox mode, the expiry dates are set just minutes after the purchase date for testing purposes.
+* When purchasing subscriptions in sandbox mode, the expiry dates are set just minutes after the purchase date for testing purposes.

 #### Purchasing and verifying a subscription